0xJulo/stable-center/README.md

 The StableCenter application is designed to make investing in stablecoin DeFi protocols straightforward for new and everyday crypto users.

+**Problem Statement**

+TODO: Finish putting content in

+## Design

+This project has been designed with a combination of Figma for rough ideas, basic layouts, and type and colour variables, as well as being directly improved and built upon in the code itself.

+The Figma file containing mock ups and ideas can be found [here](https://www.figma.com/design/4tWJ2Lii0An49YPw2U9Wew/Unite-Defi--ETH-Global-?node-id=0-1&t=jNDP6wIM26SEUG9c-1).

 ## Main components